 Managers need to challenge their assumptions and long-held beliefs to deal with representative bias.
 It is worth questioning whether a generalisation based on one example or a small sample holds true.
 Using a devil’s advocate can also be helpful in challenging assumptions which can go unnoticed on one’s own - especially when they are long-held views.

 Anchoring and adjustment

-Anchoring is a widely prevalent trap in decision making.
-It is so common that sometimes it is hard to think that the decision may be biased because of anchoring trap.
-Our mind works in such a way that the initial data, estimates and impressions affect subsequent estimates even after making adjustments.
+Anchoring is a prevalent trap in decision making.
+It is so common that sometimes it is hard to think that the decision may be biased because of the anchoring trap.
+Our mind works in such a way that the initial data, estimates, and impressions affect subsequent estimates even after making adjustments.
 The mind gets anchored on those initial estimates so much that any decision made later would have revolved around what was presented initially.

 Is the population of Turkey greater than 35 million?

 What is your best estimate of Turkey’s population?